 Stow Maries Barn Owl Cam

 I am very excited to bring you some wonderful live cameras in the grounds of Stow Maries Great War Aerodrome, in Essex.
 Working with Denis Stretton and Hikvision and Birdsy cameras, we have experimented with a range of set-ups to try to bring some unique live cameras online.
-This year, we are thrilled to bring you a live stream with a camera inside a barn owl box.
+This year, we are thrilled to bring you a live stream with a camera inside a barn owl box, inside the building and a waterhole on the outside of the building.

 Barn owls nest in one of the derelict, protected buildings on site.
 Recently a new nest box, with an internal camera, has been installed to replace a very old box.
-At present, a pair are residing in the box during the day and popping back in and out at night.
-We presume this is the breeding pair and we certainly hope it is.
+At present, a pair have three owlets n the box .
+Cameras are set up inside, as well as a PTZ cam in the building that can monitor the outside space as well!

 We will upload a selection of the best clips from our cameras both inside and outside of the nest box.
 Thank you to Denis Stretton, who is doing most of the monitoring and uploading of clips from this site.